cjakuc/olympics_etl/README.md

 Some example analysis can be found in `/analysis`.

 ## Running locally
-To easily run this project locally, first clone the repository and download the VS Code extension, (Dev Containers)[https://code.visualstudio.com/docs/devcontainers/create-dev-container].
+To easily run this project locally, first clone the repository and download the VS Code extension, [Dev Containers](https://code.visualstudio.com/docs/devcontainers/create-dev-container).
 Create a .env file in the root directory with the following secrets:
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - POSTGRES_USER